telehash/telehash.github.io/kademlia.md

 receive a new node for that bucket.
 At that point, you have to decide what to do with the incoming node.

 A node itself could be one of the three following types: a good node, an unknown node, or a bad node.
-A good node is a node with which you have communicated not long ago (say, in the last 30 seconds).
+A good node is a node with which you have communicated not long ago (in the last 60 seconds).
 Since these nodes are considered good and should not be removed from the bucket.
-Unknown nodes are nodes which had no activity since the last 30 seconds, but they still could be there (you just haven't had a reason to talk to them).
+Unknown nodes are nodes which had no activity since the last 60 seconds, but they still could be there (you just haven't had a reason to talk to them).
 Here, you would send out a ping-request, and see if they would respond.
-Since we are using UDP, it might be possible that our packet or the response packet has disappeared, so we send out a maximum of 3 packets.
-When we didn't receive anything after 3 attempts, a node is considered a bad node.
+Since we are using UDP, it might be possible that our packet or the response packet has disappeared, so we make a maximum of 3 attemps.
+When we didn't receive anything a node is considered a bad node.

 Whenever a new node is available, you should only store them whenever you have bad nodes inside your bucket.
 If there